MykolaLomovoy/LittleSnitchRuleset/README.md

 5. macOS Online - a set of rules to allow basic Global network connections to Apple servers.

-6. macOS Software - a set of rules to allow build-in Apple software and utilities, as well as, some utilities developed by Apple, but available via AppStore.
+6. macOS Software - a set of rules to allow built-in Apple software and utilities, as well as, some utilities developed by Apple, but available via AppStore.